NESCent/Tools-for-Evo-Hack/wiki/Conference_Calls.md

 well as harangue participants to address doc needs that weren't met during the hackathon.
 Documentation can go anywhere, including the hackathon or main GMOD wiki, as long as it will be publicly accessible.

+**Data standards?** [Weigang](Weigang "wikilink") pointed out that many of us are working on common problems, for example, visualizing phylogeny.
+Should we settle on a common format for the data model.
+NEXUS, NeXML, PhyloXML?
+Should we create a standard.
+We concluded that coming up with a standard for phylogenetic data is outside the scope of this hackathon.
+However, using an existing standard would greatly benefit any tools.
+It also would be a good idea to talk to the NeXML and PhyloXML developers.
+(NeXML, by the way, came out of a NESCent working group and was further fleshed out by the NESCent Database Interoperability Hackathon in 2009.)

 ### Action Items Before Next Call